ELELYSO- taliglucerase alfa injection, powder, lyophilized, for solution

 5.1 Hypersensitivity Reactions Including Anaphylaxis

-Hypersensitivity reactions, including serious hypersensitivity reactions such as anaphylaxis, occurred in ELELYSO-treated patients.
+Life‑threatening hypersensitivity reactions, including anaphylaxis, have occurred in patients treated with enzyme replacement therapies, including ELELYSO.
 In clinical trials, (patients were not routinely pretreated with antihistamines and/or corticosteroids prior to ELELYSO infusions during the clinical trials):

 2 of 72 (3%) ELELYSO-treated patients experienced signs and symptoms consistent with anaphylaxis including urticaria, hypotension, flushing, wheezing, chest tightness, nausea, vomiting, and dizziness.
 These reactions occurred during ELELYSO infusion.